proxmox/proxmox-backup/docs/installation.rst

   # apt-get install proxmox-backup-client

-.. note:: The client-only repository should be useable by most recent Debian and Ubuntu derivatives.
+.. note:: The client-only repository should be usable by most recent Debian and Ubuntu derivatives.